Connexus Credit Union Review

 Connexus Credit Union Features

-Here are the top features you will get as a member with Connexus Credit Union:
+Here are the top features you will get as a member of Connexus Credit Union:

 13 Physical Locations

-Connexus currently operates 13 brick and mortar branches across four states — Wisconsin, Minnesota, Ohio, and New Hampshire.
+Connexus currently operates 15 brick-and-mortar branches across three states — Wisconsin, Minnesota, and Illinois.

-If you don’t live near a Connexus branch, you’ll have the option of using a shared branch.
-Shared Branching refers to a nationwide network of credit unions that allow members to access certain financial services.
+If you don’t live near a Connexus branch, you can use a shared branch.
+Shared branching refers to a nationwide credit union network allowing members to access certain financial services.

 The specific services offered will vary from branch to branch, but loan payments, money orders, withdrawals, and deposits are commonly available.